 It is also possible to use a filter consisting of an inductor and capacitor, but great care is needed to ensure that the -3dB frequency is well below the ripple frequency or you can easily end up with more ripple instead of less!
 For example, an LC filter consisting of a 1mH inductor and 1mF (1,000µF) capacitor has a frequency of 159Hz, and will increase ripple by 4dB.
 Increasing the inductor to 10mH results in a ripple reduction of 10dB, and also rapidly attenuates all frequencies above 50Hz.
 Ideally, the inductor (or capacitor) should be larger, and any LC filter is sensitive to the load impedance and may cause transient ringing with varying loads - great caution is advised!

 Many people also think that adding a large capacitor to the output will reduce noise and ripple.
-Those who have tried this may be astonished to find that it makes very little difference.
-The reason is simple - output impedance.
-A 1,000µF capacitor has an impedance of 1.59 ohms at 100Hz (1.33 ohms at 120Hz), but the output impedance of the regulator will typically be far less - perhaps 20mΩ or less for common devices.
-Clearly, placing over 1 ohm of capacitive reactance in parallel with 20mΩ won't achieve much.
+As noted above, this doesn't work.
+Clearly, placing over 1 ohm of capacitive reactance in parallel with less than 20mΩ won't achieve much.
 At higher frequencies the output impedance of the regulator will rise, so a capacitance of 10µF to 100µF is worthwhile to limit HF noise and ensure regulator stability.